MadLittleMods/zig-ocr-neural-network/README.md

 A lot of the phrasing and concepts are taken from the resources linked in the [*developer notes*](./dev-notes.md).
 I'm just trying to piece together all of those resources into something that works and is understandable to me as I learn.
-Major kudos to Sebastian Lague, 3Blue1Brown, and Samson Zhang for their excellent resources.
+Major kudos to Sebastian Lague, 3Blue1Brown, The Independent Code (Omar Aflak), and Samson Zhang for their excellent resources.
 And a special shoutout to Hans Musgrave ([@hmusgrave](https://github.com/hmusgrave)) for the immense amount of help to get my head around these concepts as I got stuck through this process.

 ## Setup